-A good example of how to use the program is monitoring a computer where a lot of users can create, copy and edit a file.
-Log files allow you to track all changes and the administrator can control all operations using the log file.
+A good example of how to use the program is monitoring a computer where many users can create, copy, and edit a file.
+Log files allow you to track all changes, and the administrator can control all operations using the log file.
 With our program, the administrator can create event types that are to be detected (for example, deleting a file or creating a file with a certain name) and receive an immediate notification about this event as a desktop or e-mail message.
 The program becomes even more useful if you need to control several servers simultaneously.

 2."Shell" – the shell mode uses operating system events when files and folders are created or modified.

 If the program is configured to read data at startup, after the initial processing, it will read data from the files of the corresponding folders and subfolders and prepare this data for exporting, archiving or sending notifications.

 The program monitors new files and folders and starts processing them in both modes.
 The program also monitors deleted files and folders and stops processing them.

 If a file has just been created or the size of an existing file has changed, the program reads this data from the file and passes them on for further processing.
 The parameters specified in the configuration are used to read data (see "File settings").
 If there is a delay set in the configuration before reading the file and the file changes during this delay, the program delays reading the file for the time of the delay specified in the configuration.
 If the file changes again, the reading will be delayed and so on until the file stops changing.
 After the program reads the file, it performs one of the following three operations with it:

 2.The file is cleared, i.e., the file size becomes equal to zero;